-25 Years Ago: Garth Brooks Releases Debut Album
+28 Years Ago: Garth Brooks Releases His Debut Album

-25 years ago today (April 12, 1989), neither Garth Brooks nor anyone else could have anticipated how much the music world was about to change.
-It was on this day that the singer released his self-titled debut album, marking the beginning of one of the most successful careers of all time in country music.
+Twenty-eight years ago today (April 12, 1989), neither Garth Brooks nor anyone else could have anticipated how much the music world was about to change.
+It was on that date that the singer released his self-titled debut album, marking the beginning of one of the most successful country music careers of all time.

-The Oklahoma native was already storming up the charts with the first single from the album, ‘Much Too Young (To Feel This Damn Old),’ which became his first Top 10 hit.
-His freshman record spawned three more Top 10 singles, including the follow-up single, ‘If Tomorrow Never Comes,’ which became his first No. 1 hit.
+At the time of Garth Brooks‘ release, Brooks was already storming up the charts with the record’s first single, “Much Too Young (to Feel This Damn Old),” which became the Oklahoma native’s first Top 10 hit.
+Brooks’ freshman disc spawned three more Top 10 singles, including his second single, “If Tomorrow Never Comes,” which became Brooks’ first No. 1 hit.

-Brooks, who co-wrote five of the ten songs on the record, admits he had no idea how much his life would be impacted by his freshman project.
+Brooks, who co-wrote five of the 10 songs on Garth Brooks, admits that he had no idea how much his life would be affected by his freshman project.

-“That first album is always a big one for any artist,” he notes.
+“That first album is always a big one for any artist,” Brooks notes.
 “Without trying to sound egotistical, I’m very proud of my first one.”

 Garth Brooks is available for purchase via Amazon.